1 Kings chapters 1-4

 |Geber||Uri||Gilead, in country of Sihon king of Amorites and of Og king of Bashan – the only officer which in the land|

-Judah and Israel flourish: their populations thrive amid good times.
+Judah and Israel flourish.
+Their populations thrive.
 Solomon’s reign expands over all the kingdoms from the river unto the land of the Philistines, and unto the border of Egypt.

-These parts of Israel send provisions serving Solomon all the days of his life.
+The tribes of Israel send provisions, serving Solomon all the days of his life.

 - 30 measures fine flour

 - 10 fat oxen and 20 oxen of pasture